great-expectations/great_expectations/docs/guides/how_to_guides/migrating_versions.rst

 Upgrading to 0.13.x
 *************************

-The 0.13.0 release introduces a formal `CheckpointStore`, which is a type of a `ConfigurationStore` that allows flexible `StoreBackend` to be specified for the various configurable components of Great Expectations.
+The 0.13.0 release introduces a formal `CheckpointStore`, which is a type of a `ConfigurationStore` that allows any of the supported `StoreBackend` alternatives to be specified for the various configurable components of Great Expectations.
 With `CheckpointStore`, developers can save their `Checkpoint` configuration on the local filesystem or in various cloud storage services.

 The migration to 0.13.0 is seamless.
 Simply execute